-With ‘Responsibly Fresh’, the fruit and vegetable producers and their cooperatives – associated within VBT, the Association of Belgian Horticultural Cooperatives – have made collective efforts towards sustainability.
+With ‘Responsibly Fresh Goodness by nature’, the fruit and vegetable producers and their cooperatives – associated within VBT, the Association of Belgian Horticultural Cooperatives – have made collective efforts towards sustainability.
 They first looked at getting their own businesses in order.
 By obtaining the necessary certificates and inspections by external parties, they’ve been able to show meaningful progress.
-After 6 years and 3 sustainability reports, it is now time to come into the open.

 The word “cooperative” means working together.
 This is what the fruit and vegetable producers do.
 Instead of selling their products on the local and international markets individually, the mainly family-owned businesses have grouped themselves together and formed cooperatives.